 Who We Are

-Anthem Classical is a NEW school in Fayetteville, Arkansas.
-We are a private Christian school that distinguishes itself by offering a classical perspective centered around a biblical worldview.
-Beginning Fall of 2021, we will offer elementary grades, and we will add grades yearly until we expand to K-12.
+Anthem Classical Academy is a private Christian school in Fayetteville, Arkansas, that distinguishes itself by offering a classical education rooted in a biblical worldview.
+We will offer kindergarten - 6th grade for the 2022-2023 school year, and will add grades yearly until we expand to K-12.

-Anthem Classical Academy exists is to cultivate Christ-centered leaders who know truth, practice goodness, and recognize beauty.
-We will pursue excellence in character, scholarship, and service out of reverence for God and His glory.
+Anthem Classical Academy exists to cultivate Christ-centered leaders who know truth, practice goodness, and recognize beauty.
+We pursue excellence in character, scholarship, and service out of reverence for God and His glory.

-As a classical Christian school we will equip the next generation of Christian leaders by upholding the following CORE values:
+As a classical Christian school, we equip the next generation of Christian leaders by upholding the following CORE values:

 We value Classical Education by...